shach25/terraform-docker/README.md

 2.Installed Terraform and verified version.

-3.Created a project folder and wrote the main.tf configuration:
+3.Created a project folder and wrote the main.tf configuration

 4.Pulled nginx Docker image